Jan. 10, 2019

 Orchard Update Episode 45

-The Superfresh team members are examining the winter-dormant trees with a mind on setting a strong apple crop.
+The Superfresh team members are examining the winter-dormant trees with a mind on setting a solid apple crop.
 Gleason says we’re always trying to balance the light.
-Each bud has the potential to become an apple, so it’s important that tree quality is the same from top to bottom.
+Each bud has the potential to become an apple, so tree quality must be the same from top to bottom.

-At times the limbs break or they’re not as strong and the tree wants to fill in those spaces.
-They do this by putting up new shoots which closes off light.
-Therefore, the team is constantly evaluating tree structure and studying the buds, and with proper pruning techniques, we can make adjustments ensuring there’s a balance of light.
+Sometimes, the limbs break or are not as strong, and the tree wants to fill those spaces.
+They do this by putting up new shoots that close off light.
+Therefore, the team is constantly evaluating tree structure and studying the buds, and with proper pruning techniques, we can make adjustments to ensure a balance of light.

-Gleason says, “We’re farmers of light, as light gives us the color, and increases flavor on the apples.”
-It’s important that light is evenly distributed to guarantee fruit quality from top to bottom.
+Gleason says, “We’re farmers of light, as light gives us the color and increases flavor on the apples.”
+Light must be evenly distributed from top to bottom to guarantee fruit quality.
 Performing this function now is our first effort in putting apples where we want them on the tree.

 Farming is truly a year-round activity!